ArnaudKOPP/TransCellAssay/README.md

 #TransCellAssay PROJECT

 This Python packages is for analyzis of Transfected Cell Assay in Higth Throughput Screening environment.
+He use different technique for removing systematic error like edge effect on plate.

 ##HOWTO
 Need to be make